Kitware/ParaView/Web/Documentation/guides/jetty_session_manager/README.md

     pw.session.public.fields=id,sessionURL,name,description,sessionManagerURL,application,idleTimeout,startTime,file
     pw.session.max=10

-The following section of the configuration file will determine your setup and what type of application you will deploy.
+The following section of the configuration file will determine your setup, as well as what type of application you will deploy.

     # Process commands